ecspetra/yuliia-tkachenko-front-end-developer/README.md

 ![project-screenshot-2](public/assets/images/screenshot-2.png)

 ## Description
-A modern landing page for a Backend Developer portfolio with a clean design, smooth parallax effects, and full responsiveness across all devices.
+A modern landing page for a Software Developer portfolio with a clean design, smooth parallax effects, and full responsiveness across all devices.

 ## Link
 https://www.yuliia-tkachenko.dev